Loans, Grants, Scholarships

 Full-time undergraduate care experienced students may be able to apply for the Care Experienced Students Bursary (which you don’t pay back).
 You can find out more about support for care experienced students in Scotland from SAAS, including a guide for care experienced students.

-You may also be able to receive the Care Experienced Accommodation Grant which supports you in paying accommodation costs during the summer holiday, up to a maximum of £105 per week.
+You may also be able to receive the Summer Accommodation Grant which supports you in paying accommodation costs during the summer holiday.
+The amount varies depending on your living arrangements.

 Student Finance England